 If you had previous weight loss surgery, you might be a candidate for gastric revision surgery if you're having problems related to that surgery such as recurrent vomiting and abdominal pain.
 With gastric revision surgery, it is sometimes possible to convert prior gastric surgery, such as a vertical banded gastroplasty, jejuno-ileal bypass, or gastric stapling to a gastric bypass, or to redo a previous gastric bypass.

-A repeat surgery on the stomach is more difficult because scar tissue has formed around the stomach and organs that are in close proximity, such as the spleen, liver, and pancreas.
+Repeat surgery on the stomach is more difficult because scar tissue has formed around the stomach and organs that are in close proximity, such as the spleen, liver, and pancreas.
 During revision surgery, some of the scar tissue needs to be dissected free, and the process may cause injury to these organs.
-Patients should understand that revision surgery carries greater risk of complications.
+Patients should understand that revision surgery carries a greater risk of complications.

 Insurance does not pay for revision surgery that is done due to weight regain.